Josie Tomkow

-Josie Tomkow (born October 15, 1995) is a Republican member of the Florida Legislature representing the state's 39th House district, which includes parts of Osceola and Polk counties.
+Josie Taylor Tomkow (born October 15, 1995) is an American politician who serves in the Florida Legislature, currently 51st district in the Florida House of Representatives.
+She previously represented the state's 39th House district—which includes parts of Osceola and Polk counties—as a member of the Republican Party.

 Florida House of Representatives

 Tomkow defeated Jennifer Spath in a special Republican primary for the vacant 39th House district seat on February 20, 2018.
 Tomkow then won the May 1, 2018 special election, defeating Democrat Ricky Shirah with 59.9% of the vote.
 At the time of her election to the House, Tomkow was 22 years old.

 Tomkow again defeated Shirah by a similar margin in the November 6, 2018 general election.

 Based on a review of 2018 traffic citations, questions have been raised whether Tomkow meets residency requirements to hold her seat.

+In the 2022 Florida House of Representatives election, she was elected in Florida's 51st House of Representatives district.

+She will run in a special election for the Florida Senate in District 14.